bbcmicrobit/micropython/docs/neopixel.rst

 .. py:class::
     NeoPixel(pin, n)
-    NeoPixel(pin, n, 4)
+    NeoPixel(pin, n, bpp)

     Initialise a new strip of ``n`` number of neopixel LEDs controlled via pin ``pin``.
-For **V2** micro:bit boards that support RGBW neopixels, a third value can be passed to ``NeoPixel`` to indicate the number of bytes per pixel is 4 rather than the default of 3.
+For **V2** micro:bit boards that support RGBW neopixels, a third value can be passed to ``NeoPixel`` to indicate the number of bytes per pixel (bpp) is 4 rather than the default of 3.

     Each pixel is addressed by a position (starting from 0).
 Neopixels are given RGB (red, green, blue) / RGBW (red, green, blue, white) **V2**